MikeDeGan/docs/docs/SSH.md

 ## SSH on Github

-I like to create a different key for each repo and client.
-Usually name them id_rsa_reponame.
+I like to create a different key for each computer that I will connect from.
+Usually name them id_rsa_computername.

 Start the ssh agent from the .ssh hidden folder